Top 5 Recycling Facts to Consider for Your Junk Waste Removal

 Identify Any Harmful or Special Waste You May Have

 Special wastes are those that have the potential to harm both the environment and human health.
-For recycling these dangerous materials, the UK government has tight regulations.
+For recycling these dangerous materials, the UK government has tight regulations to improve the recycling rate and reduce landfill waste.
 Typically, toxic waste originates from either e-waste or health and medical supplies.

 These toxic materials include the following:

-• Electrical devices that could be dangerous, such as cathode ray tubes.
-TVs and computer monitors are two examples.
+- Electrical devices that could be dangerous, such as cathode ray tubes.
+TVs and computer monitors are two examples of electronic waste that can be recycled to conserve resources and reduce landfill waste.

 Avoid Pollution When Storing and Moving